reduxjs/redux/docs/tutorials/fundamentals/part-3-state-reducers-actions.md

   - Reducers are usually split based on top-level state keys or "slices" of state
   - Reducers are usually written in "slice" files, organized into "feature" folders
   - Reducers can be combined together with the Redux `combineReducers` function
+  - The key names given to `combineReducers` define the top-level state object keys

 :::